-Compensation Element Form Purpose of Element Determination Base Salary Cash Forms a baseline level of compensation for role fulfillment commensurate with the experience, skills and market demand for the executive role and/or incumbent.
-Salaries are determined from analysis of similar positions within similar companies, individual experience, individual performance, level of responsibility and the emphasis on other compensation program elements are also considered when setting salary levels.
-Short-term Incentive Plan (STIP) Cash To recognize short-term (typically annual) efforts and milestone achievements that are designed to link the achievement of personal and annual performance objectives to the Corporation's business strategy and to the enhancement of shareholder value.
-STIP opportunity for each NEO is set based on an assessment of the individual's current and expected future performance, level of responsibilities, and the importance of his or her position and contribution to the Corporation of up to 25% of the salary for Ms. Blahova, Ms. Zaradic, and Mr. Taddei, and up to 50% of the salary for Dr. James ("Eligible STIP Salary Percentages").
+Compensation Element Form Purpose of Element Determination annual performance objectives to the Corporation's business strategy and to the enhancement of shareholder value. contribution to the Corporation.
+The maximum STIP bonus payments payable to each of Ms. Blahova, Ms. Zaradic, and Dr. James Fraser are up to 50% of their respective base salaries, and the maximum STIP bonus payment for Dr. Matthew James is up to 75% of his base salary (collectively, the "Eligible STIP Salary Percentages").
 Mr. Votava is excluded from the STIP.
-Actual STIP bonus payments can range from 0% - 100% of the target bonus opportunity, based upon the achievement of corporate and individual performance targets.
-Each NEO's annual performance is measured against corporate and individual performance objectives with 75% allocated to specific measurable performance linked targets and 25% allocated to discretionary based targets.
-Long-term Incentive Plan (LTIP) Stock Options Designed to motivate executives and key employees to create and grow sustainable shareholder total return over medium- to long-term performance periods and to facilitate key employee retention.
-Option award levels are granted at such levels that total compensation can achieve above-market levels provided that the Corporation's share price achieves superior returns relative to the competitive market.
-The Board sets the term and vesting of options under the LTIP.
-Option grants in calendar 2023 have an expiry of 10 years, and the vesting schedule is: 1/3 on the first anniversary of the date of the grant, 1/3 on the second anniversary of the date of the grant, and 1/3 on the third anniversary of the date of the grant, all subject to the Board's discretion.
-Future option grants for the 2024 calendar year and beyond will have an expiry of 10 years, and the vesting schedule will be: (A) 50% of the Stock Option Grant will vest 1/3 (or 16.66% of the total grant) on the first anniversary of the date of the grant, 1/3 (or 16.67% of the total grant) on the second anniversary of the date of the grant, and 1/3 (or 16.67% of the total grant) on the third anniversary of the date of the grant, all subject to the Board's discretion; and (B) 50% of the Stock Option Grant will vest on corporate goals/hurdles

-Compensation Element Form Purpose of Element Determination to be set at the time of the grant, all subject to the Board's discretion.
-Actual option grants can range from 0% - 100% of the target LTIP opportunity, based upon the achievement of corporate and individual performance targets.
+Actual STIP bonus payments can range from 0% - 100% of Eligible STIP Salary Percentages, based upon the achievement of corporate and individual performance targets.
+Each NEO's annual performance is measured against corporate and individual performance objectives with 80% allocated to specific measurable performance-linked targets and 20% allocated to discretionary-based targets.
+Dr. Matthew James' performance objectives are measured 100% against the corporate performance objectives.
+Long-term Incentive Plan Stock Options Designed to motivate executives and key employees to create and grow sustainable shareholder total return over medium- to long-term performance periods and to facilitate key employee retention.
+Stock Options are granted under the LTIP.
+Such grants may cause the total compensation earned by NEOs to achieve above-market levels, provided that the Corporation's Share price achieves superior returns relative to the competitive market.
+The Board sets the term and vesting of Stock Options under the LTIP.
+For option grants from 2023 and beyond the term is 10 years, with the following vesting schedule: (A) 1/3 of the Stock Options granted will vest on the first anniversary of the date of the grant, (B) 1/3 of the Stock Options granted on the second anniversary of the date of the grant, and (C) 1/3 of the Stock Options granted on the third anniversary of the date of the grant; all subject to the Board's discretion.
+Actual Stock Option grants can range from 0% - 100% of the target LTIP opportunity, as determined by the GCN committee based upon the achievement of corporate and individual performance targets.
 Each NEO's annual performance is measured against corporate and individual performance objectives, the weighting of each being dependent upon his or her role in the organization and relative influence over corporate performance objectives.
-Benefits and Perquisites Indirect cash through broad- based plan Provided to attract and retain the key talent required to manage the organization but are not intended to make-up a significant portion of a NEO's total compensation.
-Benefits are provided on a broad basis to the Company's NEOs and other eligible employees with limited perquisites to remain market competitive with the peer group.
+Benefits and Perquisites Indirect cash through broad- based plan Provided to attract and retain the key talent required to manage the organization but are not intended to make up a significant portion of a NEO's total compensation.
+Benefits are provided on a broad basis to the Company's NEOs and other eligible employees with limited perquisites in order for the Company to remain market competitive with the Company's peer group.
 A specific perquisite will only be provided when the perquisite provides competitive value and promotes retention of key executives.

-For the financial year ended September 30, 2023, based upon the achievement of 2022 corporate targets and each NEO's performance targets, Dr. James, Ms. Blahova, Mr. Taddei and Ms. Zaradic earned STIP bonus payments of 71%, 75%, 71% and 80%, respectively, of their Eligible STIP Salary Percentages, based on their 2022 calendar year salaries.
-Any amounts potentially earned under the STIP, related to the 2023 calendar year, have not been determined as of the Record Date.
-Options awarded to the NEOs during the year ended September 30, 2023 were granted on May 15, 2023, prior to the LTIP being adopted and, accordingly, vest (i) one-third upon the date of grant; (ii) one-third upon the first anniversary of the date of grant; and (iii) one-third upon the second anniversary of the date of grant.
+For the fiscal year ended September 30, 2024, based upon the achievement of 2023 corporate targets and each NEO's performance targets, Dr. Matthew James, Ms. Blahova, Dr. James Fraser, and Ms. Zaradic earned STIP bonus payments of 34%, 46%, 36% and 59%, respectively, of their Eligible STIP Salary Percentages, based on their 2023 calendar year salaries.
+Any amounts potentially earned under the STIP, related to the 2024 calendar year, have not been determined as of the date of this executive compensation summary.